bologer/anycomment.io/readme.txt

 = TODO features =
 * Option: ability to specify thanks message and/or page when user left his first comment, #88
-* Option: ability to premoderate comments with links, #84
 * Option: when user does not have email after registration via social, ask for it somewhere in the comments again
 * Option: notify moderators about new comments, #77
 * Option: embed Instagram photos, #115